 Just because they took a free copy doesn’t mean they’ll buy into the magazine program, for that they need to love your online magazine.

-If you have another strategy that converts as good as the free magazine plan, don’t hesitate to implement it.
+If you have another strategy that converts as well as the free magazine plan, don’t hesitate to implement it.
 After all, marketing is nothing but A/B testing.
 You could also look at other online publishers and try figuring out how they get sales.

 2. Have a Unique Style of Delivering your Magazine

 There’s already a lot of content on the web.
 Most of this content is available for free and easily accessible to anyone.
 For every paid option out there there’s always a free alternative that is equally good but slightly hard to find.